ingo/ingo.github.io/_recipes/asparagus_and_morel_quiche.md

   For the neatest slices, make quiche a day ahead; let it cool completely, then loosen edges and chill overnight.
 Cut perfect wedges, reheat and serve with a salad for brunch or lunch.
 Morels can be pricey but a little goes a long way.
 Their richness pairs wonderfully with the custardy quiche filling.
+Letting the quiche set fully helps it slice cleanly.
+The spears of asparagus add texture.
+The morels provide an earthy, savory flavor that enriches the custard.
+Allowing it to chill makes slicing easy.
+Fresh asparagus on top adds a pop of color and crunch.
 image: asparagus_and_morel_quiche.jpg
 image_attribution: Annabelle Breakey
 image_source: http://www.sunset.com/